Statistical Early Stopping for Reasoning Models: Methods

 \paragraph{Renewal Process Stopping} Our first approach is a parametric rule based on renewal process theory \citep{grimmett2001probability}.
 This rule stops decoding when the observed arrival rate of uncertainty phrases is significantly higher than expected.
 From the calibration trace $T^{(i)}$, we extract inter-arrival times $A_j^{(i)} = X_{j+1}^{(i)} - X_{j}^{(i)}, \quad j=1, \ldots$.
 Define the pooled set $\mathcal{A}=\{A_j^{(i)}: i=1,\dots,n,\ j=1,\dots,k_i-1\}$ where $k_i$ is the number of arrivals in trace $i$, let $M_{\text{pool}}=|\mathcal{A}|$, then $\hat{\mu}=(1/M_{\text{pool}})\sum_{(i,j)} A_j^{(i)}$ and $\hat{\sigma}^2=(1/(M_{\text{pool}}-1))\sum_{(i,j)}(A_j^{(i)}-\hat{\mu})^2$.\footnote{If there are less than 2 arrivals in a calibration trace, we use the length of the trace as a single inter-arrival time, although this is an underestimation.
 We make this choice to avoid discarding traces with few arrivals, which could also bias the estimates downwards and increase variance.}

 For a test trace, let $N_t$ be the number of arrivals up to position $t$.
 Renewal theory \citep[see][Sec.~10.2, p.~417]{grimmett2001probability} implies that the normalized statistic \( Z_t = \left(N_t - t/\hat{\mu}\right)\Big/\ \sqrt{t \hat{\sigma}^2 / \hat{\mu}^3}\) converges in distribution to a standard normal distribution as $t \to \infty$, if the reasoning trace corresponds to a well-posed query.\footnote{While the result applies for renewal processes with i.i.d. interarrival times, we use it as a working approximation for LM-generated traces.} If $Z_t$ exceeds $z_{1-\alpha'}$, the $(1-\alpha')$ standard normal quantile, we halt generation at step $t$.
 To account for repeated testing, we adjust the significance level using the Sidák correction \citep{sidak1967rectangular}: \( \alpha' = 1 - (1 - \alpha)^{1/\chi}, \) where $\chi = \left\lfloor \frac{L_{\max}}{B} \right\rfloor$ is the maximum number of tests performed for this trace.
 Here, $L_{\max}$ is the maximum allowed length of the reasoning trace, and $B$ is a user-specified bin size that determines how frequently we check for stopping.
 Specifically, we check for stopping at token positions $t = B, 2B, 3B, \ldots$.\footnote{Technically, this correction requires independence, which does not hold in our case.
 Moreover, the Sidák correction is known to be conservative when tests are correlated \citep{holland1987improved}.
 Another practical challenge is that we cannot know $L_{\max}$ in advance, at least not precisely or making strong assumptions.
+We view the renewal theory as a practical approximation rather than an exact guarantee.
 In our experiments, we set $L_{\max}$ to be the median length of calibration traces, and we find that this method performs reasonably well in our experiments (see Section~\ref{sec:experiments}).}

 \paragraph{Maxwise Conformal Stopping}

 Our next approach leverages an uncertainty scoring function based on the density of uncertainty keywords in a reasoning prefix.
 Specifically, for a tokenized trace prefix $T[1:\ell]$ of length $\ell>0$, we define an uncertainty density score $u(T;\ell)$ as: